School immersion in Newfoundland | 12-18 years old | 1 semester to 1 academic year

 An emergency number will be sent to you in case of any urgent problems you may have.

-A second meeting will be held in Canada, within 15 days of your arrival.
-You will be contacted by your local representative, who will be able to answer all your questions about your stay and conduct.
+Another orientation meeting takes place in Canada in the first few days after your arrival.
+You will be contacted by your local correspondent, who will be able to answer all your questions regarding your stay and its progress.

 • Minimum recommended level of English: A2/B1 (students whose level is low may still apply under certain conditions)